TalHassner/home/_pages/about.md

 title: ""
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 {% include base_path %}

 I am an Associate Professor at the Open University of Israel, Department of Mathematics and Computer Science (on extended leave of absence).
 Since April, 2018 I am also at Amazon AWS.

 My work is mostly related to <b>Machine Learning (Deep Learning), Statistical Pattern Recognition, Computer Vision</b> and <b>Computer Graphics</b>.
 Over the years I worked quite a bit on problems related to face images (face recognition, 3D face reconstruction, facial attributes, and more).
 I also worked on problems related to human action recognition in videos, dense correspondence estimation, local feature design and matching, and many more.

 ### Events and News
+- 17-November-2018: <br/>**Area Chair** for the [ IEEE/CVF Conference on Computer Vision and Pattern Recognition](http://cvpr2019.thecvf.com/) (CVPR), Long Beach, CA, USA, 2019.

 - 6-December-2017: <br/>**Workshop Chair** for the [IEEE Winter Conf. on Applications of Computer Vision](http://wacv19.wacv.net/) (WACV), Hilton Waikoloa Village, Hawaii, USA, 2019.

 - 1-December-2017 <br/>Excited to announce that Roee Enbar was selected for the 2017 **SPS Young Author Best Paper Award** by the [IEEE Signal Processing Society](https://signalprocessingsociety.org/get-involved/awards-submit-award-nomination), for our paper [<i>Age and Gender Estimation of Unfiltered Faces</i>]({{ base_path }}/projects/Adience/EidingerEnbarHassner_tifs.pdf).
 Congratulations Roee on the well-deserved honor!

 - 27-October-2017 <br/>Our [bid for holding the 2021 IEEE/CVF ICCV in Montreal](https://indd.adobe.com/view/5c8b6b5f-9bce-4d45-aac7-f2cd0a6d9b5b) was approved! <br/>
 A HUGE thank you to everyone at ICCV'17 who participated and voted for our team.